satya164/web-worker-proxy/README.md

 ## Limitations

-- Since workers run in a separate thread, all operations are asynchronous, and will return a promise
+- Since workers run in a separate thread, all operations are asynchronous, and will return thenables
 - The data passed to and received from the worker needs to be serializable

 ## How it works